TheLandfill/cpp_cli/README.md

 The library requires nothing but c++11.
 The test program already has symlinks to the required library and header file.

 ### Install
 No installation required.
-Just download the [folder](src/cpp_cli/) containing the header files "cpp_cli.h", "hash_table.h", and "args_parser_templates.h" and add it to your list of included directories.
+Just download the current release and include "cpp_cli.h" in your cpp source code wherever you want to parse the command line.

 ## How to Use
-1. Add the include directory in the project settings or in the Makefile
+1. Download the latest release.
-2. Include the header file "cpp_cli.h" in the main part of your program.
+2. Include "cpp_cli.h" wherever you call any function of ARGS_PARSER.
 3. Create a new scope (this is just so the local variables you need to create disappear, but it's not necessary).
-4. Inside that scope, create your `Command_Line_Var<T>`s, create your `Command_Line_Value<T>`s, add your subcommands, and set help information (syntax specified below).
+4. Inside that scope, create your `Command_Line_Var<T>`s, create your `Command_Line_Value<T>`s, create your `Command_Line_Vector<T>`s, add your subcommands, and set help information (syntax specified below).
-5. If you want to generate a help message, run the function `ARGS_PARSER::generate_help()`, which will create a text file with a help message.
+5. If you want to generate a help message, run the function `ARGS_PARSER::generate_help(argv[0])`, which will create a text file with a help message.
 6. Once you've created all the `Command_Line_Var`s, run the function `ARGS_PARSER::parse(argc, argv);`.
 7. All the variables will be set after hash finishes.
 8. Any non-flagged argument or ignored argument will be returned in a vector of "non_options" in the order in which they appear in the command line.